jsz-05/jsz-distributed-llm-tuning/README.md

 ## Costs and Deployment

 All resources, including the model, compute resources, and infrastructure, were handled by Google Cloud Console.
 For deployment, I wrote a Flask application for the backend and designed a simple frontend interface for the chatbot.
-To avoid paying for Google's cloud hosting, I hosted the chatbot as a subpage on my portfolio website.
+To avoid paying for Google's cloud hosting, I hosted the chatbot as a subpage on my portfolio website via Pythonanywhere.

 You can access the chatbot here: [https://jsz.ext.io/chatbot](https://jsz.ext.io/chatbot)